basinghse/splashify/README.md

 Please visit the following link to view the live version of this application online:
 - [Splashify](https://splashify.vercel.app/)

+Please note: API requests are limited to 50 per hour from Unsplash while application is in the process of being approved for Production.
+- Due to this, images may not appear if too many requests are made.
+Please be patient as the application is approved.

 ### Local
 To run the application locally, follow these steps: